 Our certified Surveyors and Technicians thoroughly understand the habits of each ant species.

 Once they’ve identified your ants, they can use a range of powerful insecticides to deal with them efficiently.
 This gives you the reassurance that the problem has been fully dealt with.

 Treatments are targeted to your specific ant species in order to solve the problem quickly, whilst ensuring the safety of your family and pets.

-Ants will travel in a wide range searching for food, following trails they have established and clustering around the source of food, becoming a nuisance in homes, organisations and businesses.
-Small piles of earth around holes in soil and at the base of exterior walls indicate their origin.
+Ants will travel in a wide range searching for food, following trails they have established and clustering around the source of food, becoming a nuisance in homes, organizations, and businesses.
+Small piles of earth around holes in the soil and at the base of exterior walls indicate their origin.

 If you’ve seen a few ants scuttling around on the floor, they might be just having a look around.
 However, they might be the sign of a larger ant infestation.